-We are very pleased to announce that we are currently delivering a new history and archaeology project at the world renowned Hafod-Morfa Copperworks, once the largest copperworks in the world.
+In the spring of 2018 we delivered a very successful community history and archaeology project at the world renowned Hafod-Morfa Copperworks, once the largest copperworks in the world.

 View of the Hafod Copperworks – fromeorge Grant Francis (1881), The Smelting of Copper in the Swansea District, from the time of Elizabeth to the present day